guedou/scapy-handson/trophies/intercepting_and_modifying.md

 **task #2**

 - parse the packet with Scapy
-- check if it contains as DNS header
+- check if it contains a DNS header
 - remove checksums and lengths
 - use `set_verdict_modified()` to send the packet processed by Scapy
   - argument #1 is NF_ACCEPT, argument #2 is the packet string, argument #3 is the length